#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish off your garden with compost and mulch.
+Finish your planting by following it with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
-Mulch keeps your soil moist and controls weeds.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps your soil from drying out.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Coventry Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the fertilizer, seeds, and soil you need in the aisles of your Coventry Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores